awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 You can do real\-time monitoring of API calls by directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.

-Security Hub recommends that you create a metric filter and alarm for changes made to IAM policies\.
+CIS recommends that you create a metric filter and alarm for changes made to IAM policies\.
 Monitoring these changes helps ensure that authentication and authorization controls remain intact\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.4 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.